Here’s everything about Botim being safe to use:

 These types of things have to go through the Botim servers.

-These are social media-like aspects to the app, and they only work if Botim records them.
+These are social media-like aspects of the app, and they only work if Botim records them.

 So, some things related to your behavior on the app are recorded and stored on the servers.

 That data is subject to everything covered above, but it’s important to know that Botim does in fact record some things about its users.

 This includes information you use to communicate on the app.

 It can file phone numbers, account information, your name, and more.

 That said, there are things that Botim goes out of its way to avoid tracking.

 You don’t have to provide either to use Botim.